 Another common method is to simply pour chlorine granules into the pool directly.
 These are powdered versions of the tablets and can be sprinkled into the water directly.
 Again, the problem with this method is you cannot be certain if the chlorine is mixing evenly.
 If it concentrates in certain parts, again, there is a danger of it damaging your pool liner or corroding equipment.

 Keeping your pool readings balanced is of the utmost importance.
 Irrespective of how often you use your pool, if you check the water every now and then and ensure the readings are correct, you will be saving yourself a lot of effort and money before there is irreparable damage.
 Maintaining your pool readings can actually be incredibly easy if you just stay on track and are informed about how to take care of it.
-Nothing takes better care of your pool than a healthy dose of chlorine, so a have a safe, healthy and happy swim!
+Nothing takes better care of your pool than a healthy dose of chlorine, so have a safe, healthy, and happy swim!